-Gearing up for the end of the year, the Christmas parties and celebrations, the New Year’s countdowns.
-There is one name for that in island language, high peak season.
+Gearing up for the end of the year, you have the Christmas parties and celebrations, the New Year’s countdowns.
+There is one name for that in island language, peak season.
 The island held its secrets close on the first day, with our arrival later in the day, darkness had already descended.
 A delayed flight was to blame, a certainty instead of an exception I’d come to realize.

-A one hour flight from Manila to Caticlan airport is the easiest option, then pick up by your accommodation or a short tuk tuk ride away to the port.
+A one hour flight from Manila to Caticlan airport is the easiest option, then pick up by your accommodation or a short tuk-tuk ride away to the port.
 Exchange a few hundred pesos to grant you passage across and after approximately fifteen minutes you can be hobbling out of a boat and stepping onto the white sand you have been promised.
 The night might be a secretive mistress, but the light of new day shows clearly.

 Boracay Island was closed for six months after government intervention to allow for rehabilitation of the environment and nature and a major re-do on the islands waste system and infrastructure.
 During your stay it is inevitable that you will cross the main road of Boracay, that traverses through what the locals call Station 3, 2, 1.
 Station 3 offering more budget accommodation and dining options, building up to the more luxurious water side villas in Station 1.
 The road is still very much under construction.

 Tuk tuk drivers, rush up and down the main street, avoiding pot holes as best as they can, haggling with tourists and offering the only way to see the island if walking in the heat is not an option.
 Boracay might have a McDonalds and a Starbucks and even a few American looking restaurants but everywhere you turn you glimpse at locals.
 Little side streets and alleyways, wooden planks leading to their storefronts, fruit vendors and toy sellers, small boutique shops that feel reminiscent of a previous era.
 A couple of amusement park type rides on offer for children lost among lush greenery and lines of people.